-So, Wales officially reopened to travel after the pandemic on July 6 (with some accommodation options following on July 13)!
+So, Wales is officially open for travel again after the latest lockdown.
+Hooray!
 Continued social distancing measures do not prevent you from travelling to any of our featured Explore places.
 However, they may possibly still prevent you staying in some of our featured places to Sleep, as some of these are of the smaller, quirkier variety (we will add a Covid-19 update at the end if they do).
 And they could well still prevent you from indulging in a few of our featured Eat and Drink places: whilst many of these did reopen as of August 3rd, a lot just have not been able to, or have only been able to in part (again, we will add a Covid-19 update at the end if there are any current restrictions) .

 But the good news is, it is definitely time to start discovering undiscovered Wales with us again – albeit with sensitivity and caution in what is still a difficult time for many people and communities here.